jesales28/cs-proj-webserver/asgn0/README.md

 ID: jesales
 Description: README.md for asgn0

-To compile my code you type "gcc -o dog dog.c"
+To compile my code you type "make"
-To run my code you can type "./dog ".
-However this will just take standard in like the cat function.
+To run my code you can type "./dog *some_file_name(s)_or_dash".
-My code can print out standard input if no file is entered or if a "-" is detected as it's first argument.
-My code can also print out the contents of .txt and .bin files.
+My code can print out standard input if no file is entered or if a "-" is detected as it's first argument.My code can also print out the contents of .txt and .bin files.
 As of right now.
 My code cannot print out large files, nor handle a file and a dash as input.
+I also did not write down the logic for figuring out these issues.